 What is High Fidelity?-Defining quality audio reproduction.

-Lo Fi is a label given to mass produced consumer electronics which are usually found in non-specialist stores.
-They are often laden with flashing lights, lots of dials (bells & whistles), and have exaggerated wattage and distortion ratings.
+Lo-Fi is a label given to mass produced consumer electronics which are usually found in non-specialist stores.
+They are often laden with flashing lights, lots of dials (bells & whistles), and have exaggerated wattage and high distortion ratings.

 The difference between listening to music on these three types of components/systems can be startling.
-With a Lo Fi system you get a bleached version of the music.
+With a Lo-Fi system you get a bleached version of the music.
 You can recognise the piece being played, but many of the complexities that make up music such as rhythm, scale and dynamics are missing in action.
 Resolution of bass notes is poor, often smothering the mid range.
 The treble tends to sound like sausages frying in the pan rather than cymbals shimmering.
-The high distortion that is prevalent in Lo Fi gear corrupts the music signal making the sound harsh and fatiguing.
+The high distortion that is prevalent in Lo-Fi gear corrupts the music signal making the sound harsh, boomy and fatiguing.

-Hearing a well set up true 'high end' Hi Fi system can be an unsettling experience.
-Jaw dropping is another way of putting it.
+Hearing a well set up true 'high end' Hi-Fi system can be an unsettling experience.
+Jaw dropping is a common way of describing it.
 Every facet of the music is improved.
-Deep extended bass, sparkling clear treble, huge dynamic swings, and a reach out and touch it physical presence to the music.
+Deep extended authorotive bass, sparkling clear detailed treble, huge dynamic swings, rhythmic flow, and a reach out and touch it physical presence to the music.
 The illusion of real musicians singing and playing in the room is almost palpable.
-A Hi Fi of this quality demands a well thought out room with good acoustics to perform at it's best.
+A Hi-Fi of this quality demands a well thought out room with good acoustics to perform at it's best.
 A specialist dealer is invaluable with the gear/room equation and setup at this level.

 These 3 steps below will ensure you get the right system for your situation.